ProjectMapK/FastKFunction/README.md

 }
 ```

-### For functions that can be called from a single argument.
+### For functions that can be called from a single argument
 For a function that can be called with a single argument, you can use the `SingleArgFastKFunction`.

 ```kotlin